 As a courtesy, our office will try to call, text, and/or email a reminder prior to your appointment.
 Please respond as requested to our text and email reminders to expedite our scheduling system.

-To schedule new patient appointments with Dr. Brown and Diana, we require a $30 deposit.
-To schedule cosmetic procedures, we require a deposit which varies from $25 to $250, depending on the time involved.
+All appointments with Dr. Brown and Diana, require a $50 deposit.
+To schedule cosmetic procedures, we require a deposit which varies from $50 to $200, depending on the time involved.
 We are unable to reserve an appointment time until the deposit is made.
-This deposit is fully refundable if the appointment is canceled at least 24 hours prior to the scheduled time, as per our cancellation policy.
-Please note that Sculptra injections require a higher deposit.
+This deposit is fully refundable if the appointment is canceled at least 2 business days prior to the scheduled time, as per our cancellation policy.

 What to Bring